sjanhunen/dokimazo/papers/one-question.rst

    Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
 Asking Him to fill our open hearts really is the greatest thing we can pray for.

+God's work with Israel was just one piece of a much bigger puzzle.
+Israel was to be a light and an example to all other nations.
+They would look at them with with law written in their hearts and say "I want that."
+But God is going to accomplish something similar but even bigger with all nations together without distinction when Christ is dwelling in their hearts.
+The heavenly rulers will look at a body formed from all nations with Christ as head and see the wisdom of God.

 I think the greatest prayer is recorded in Eph 3:

    [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.